greg-raven/hdc/_posts/2012-02-27-date-set-for-2012-bcar.md

 The Trek Women Breast Cancer Awareness hosted by Victorville Cycles is set for October 13th at 10:00 A.M.
 Registration is available in store, online, or on the day of ride.
 Last year 266 riders turned out, making it their largest group yet.

-Lunch by Oggi’s for the first 250 riders. $25.00 donation for both the 10 &amp; 25 mile routes.
+Lunch by Oggi's for the first 250 riders. $25.00 donation for both the 10 &amp; 25 mile routes.
 See the [Victorville Cycles website](https://www.victorvillecycles.com/) for additional info.
 Sign up online or in store.
 All proceeds benefit The Breast Cancer Research Foundation.

 The ride will Start and Finish at Victorville Cycles.
 The address is: